bennett-diaz/simple-launchd-template/README.md

 # simple-launchd-template
-Quickly set up a daemon/agent on macOS to run scheduled tasks
+Quickly set up a daemon/agent on macOS to run scheduled tasks.
+Launchd is the recommended solution for MacOS, and is analogous to cron jobs for Linux and Task Scheduler for Windows.

 ## Purpose
 Setting up launchd can be tedious.
-This repository provides a turnkey launchd demo to get an initial "cron job" working on your machine.
+This repository provides a turnkey demo to get an initial launchd task working on your machine.
 The repo demonstrates the following automated tasks:
 - Create a new folder at a 10 second interval: `launchd.makeFolder.plist`
 - Launch an application at a 20 second interval: `launchd.launchApplication.plist`
 - Execute a Python script at a 10 second interval: `launchd.runScript.plist`